 Usually best results are achieved by removing the transport screws!
 So the motor is hanging free and the vibrations are decoupled by the O-ring, which works like a subchassis.
 Unfortunately in reality it is not that easy!
 Because of different quality and cleanness of AC power, Motors react different strong in their vibration behaviour.
 Although we select the motors according to their vibration pattern, not every motor is the same!
 Also the used power supply influences the vibrating of the motor significantly.
 So there are differences by using 110V or 220/30 power supply .There are lot of combinations possible which are impossible to foresee.
 In worst case, motor starts to vibrate in a certain frequency area so strong, that the free mounting makes it even worse.
 So in some cases it is better to fix the motor with transportation screws!
 If you decide to re-mount transportation screws, it is very important not to tight the screws too hard on the plinth as this will eliminate the damping ability of the mounting!
 Right strength of screw fixing can be judged by try and error only.
 If there is no hum noise coming out of the speakers when tracking a groove without signal, you achieved the correct adjustment!
 Since some time we are using high-tech Thermo Elasto Plastimer (TPE) dampers on each mounting point additionally.
 These dampers avoid motor vibration transmitted to the plinth in addition.
 Attention!
 Please do not mix up this “motor hum” with electrical ground noise caused by bad or no grounding.
 If there is a hum noticeable while the needle is NOT placed in the groove, something is wrong with grounding.
 This has nothing to do with the correct motor fixing.
 You can find this also by touching the plinth with your fingers.
 A hardly noticeable vibration on the plinth is the correct adjustment!

+You can find usefuls tips about turntable maintenance here.
 No. Turntable bearings of turntables from Pro-Ject Audio Systems are factory-equipped with a high-quality film of oil, which ensures years of friction-free function.
 Regardless of the frequency of use, it is recommended to check from time to time, if a sufficient protective oil film is present.
 Attention!
 If a turntable is used in spite of lack of oil, a serious damage of the platter bearing may be caused.
 To ensure adequate lubrication and prevent the premature wear of the turntable bearing, we recommend using our special lubricant 'Lube it' or 'Grease it', which can be obtained from any authorized dealer.

+You can find usefuls tips about turntable maintenance here.
 There is no time value of when you should change lubrication, because it depends on many factors, such as climate or humidity.
 Best is to change it as often as you feel necessary.
 The more you change it, the better.

+You can find usefuls tips about turntable maintenance here.
 There is no risk involved in having too much lubrication, worst case is you will have to wipe your turntable clean if some grease or oil spills out of the bearing.

+You can find usefuls tips about turntable maintenance here.
 As with lubrication, there is no real recommended time of change.
 In average a belt is good for about 1000 hours.
 It also depends on the environment, if the temperature changes too often from cold to hot, it can damage the belt.
 Also if the belt is touched with greasy or oily (skin oil) fingers, that can harm the quality of the drive belt.